The Annapurna Mountains

 The classic route is the Annapurna Circuit, an epic trek around the Annapurna massif that begins and ends in Pokhara, taking in an astonishing variety of scenery along the way.
 It takes about two and a half weeks to walk, and is regarded as the best trekking route in Nepal, if not the world – if you go on one trek in the region, the Annapurna Circuit is the one to take.

 The other popular Annapurna trekking route is a walk into the Annapurna Sanctuary at the heart of the mountain range, typically including a visit to the Annapurna Base Camp.
 It is shorter, less strenuous and at a lower altitude than the Annapurna Circuit, and is perfect for first time trekkers to the Himalaya who want to get a little closer to these mighty mountains without going dramatically high.
+Check out the following guide if you are planning on trekking in Nepal with kids.

 Aside from these two major Annapurna trekking routes, most tour operators and independent guides will have their own customized or tailor made itineraries – shorter circuits of the mountains, family treks and luxury hiking holidays are all available from a number of different tour operators.